IronCoreLabs/tenant-security-client-go/examples/rekey-example/README.md

 Once the TSP is running, you can experiment with this example Go program.
 It illustrates the basics of how to use the Tenant Security Client (TSC) re-key function.
 The example code contains 3 parts:

-1. Encryption of a file for tenant-gcp, using the file-system for storage
+1. Encryption of a file for tenant-gcp, using the filesystem for storage
-2. Reading the EDEK from the file-system, re-keying it to tenant-aws, then storing it again
+2. Reading the EDEK from the filesystem, re-keying it to tenant-aws, then storing it again
-3. Reading the new EDEK from the file-system then using it to decrypt the document for tenant-aws
+3. Reading the new EDEK from the filesystem then using it to decrypt the document for tenant-aws

 To run the example, you will need to have Go 1.17+ installed on your computer.